pyroscope/pimp-my-box/README.md

 cd; ansible --version
 ```

+The last command should print ``ansible 1.9.6`` when all went well.

 To get it running on Windows is also possible,
 by [using CygWin](https://servercheck.in/blog/running-ansible-within-windows)
 (this is untested, success stories welcome).